starksm64/DevNation2014/README.md

 ## Wildfly Configuration
 There are a few @Resource injections from JNDI that need to be configured in the wildfly server configuration to specify the correct locations for the NSP server, it's domain, and the location of the iotbof-web project NspNotificationService.
 The configuration file that needs to be edited is $JBOSS_HOME/standalone/configuration/standalone.xml.

-Pull this file into an editor, and search for the subsystem xmlns="urn:jboss:domain:naming:2.0" section.
+You can either pull the standalone.xml file into an editor, and search for the subsystem xmlns="urn:jboss:domain:naming:2.0" section.
 Add a bindings section as shown below:

     <subsystem xmlns="urn:jboss:domain:naming:2.0">
        <bindings>